 As I entered the glass doors of Aspire Charter Academy, Principal Pam Schenkel greeted me with a concerned smile,”We are classified as a behavioral school.
 I just want you to be prepared for anything.”

 I made a few mental notes, finished setting up A Good Day for Pancake and waited backstage for the students to arrive.
 When show time approached I peeked my head out from behind the curtain wondering where the students could be.
 To my surprise, there sat a full audience who had entered so quietly that I didn’t even know that they were there!
-I noticed a boy off in the corner sat a boy using a tablet.
+I noticed a boy off in the corner using a tablet (not uncommon in a behavioral school).
 The show began and the familiar sound of giggling and clapping filled the air.
 From the corner, the boy put down his tablet and joined the other students in the fun.
 Instantly I knew that I was somewhere special.

 MicheLee Puppets wanted to reward the students’ respectful manners and thoughtful questions, and a few months later we returned to deliver Sock Puppets With a Heart.
 As we loaded in boxes of sock puppets, Principal Schenkel beamed sharing,